 NECADA is an optimization software designed to find optimal designs in compliance with the rules of sustainability, minimizing the environmental, economic and social impacts throughout the entire life cycle of the building.
 Its computing power derives from the possibility of running simulations in cloud, cluster or desktop environments.
 The objective of this infrastructure is to find optimal values for various construction parameters and their associated impacts that reduce the demand or energy consumption of the building or urban area.

-On NECADA we take care of your privacy. all the material that you are going to upload will be private. this means that novody but selected users will be able to access to this iinformation.
+On NECADA we take care of your privacy.
+All the material that you are going to upload will be private.
+This means that nobody but selected users will be able to access to this information.

 If you want to make any information public for the comunity you ca also do this.
 Be aware that making something public is irreversible, since we cannot control what happens with your data once is released.

 No loged users can see only the public NECADA features, being IDF files, projects, experiments or materials.

 They will not be able to see the content that NECADA users have marked as private.

 They can see the content marked as public by any user and all the private content created by themselves.